hanicinecm/pygmol/docs/index.rst

   ``pygmol.abc.PlasmaParameters`` abstract base class.

-For the purpose of this demonstration, I have prepared an example argon_oxygen_chemistry_ describing an Argon/Oxygen plasma, as well as an example argon_oxygen_plasma_parameters_.
+For the purpose of this demonstration, I have prepared an example argon_oxygen_chemistry_ describing an Argon/Oxygen pulsed plasma, with the example argon_oxygen_plasma_parameters_.

 Both inputs are based on Turner [1]_.
 Again, these are not part of the ``pygmol`` package, but rather only live for this